Audit Staff Essentials - New Staff: Core Concepts

 About Audit Staff Essentials − Taking you on your audit learning journey.

 From start to finish, Audit Staff Essentials (ASE) provides the training road map and support you need along your career journey.
 Designed to help you master your current position and excel in each phase of your career, this self-study series offers four levels that cover hands-on technical skills, conceptual expertise, and soft skill training.

 Regularly refreshed, this series is perfect for individual staff members or as a comprehensive group training program for firms.
 Get ready to position yourself or your staff members to become successful auditors and essential firm members.
 Levels include:

 - Firms that want consistent training and level setting

 - Working papers and documentation

 - Audit risk model

 - Recognize the audit's purpose, phases, and procedures performed during each phase of an audit.

-- Distinguish between the performance requirements of preparation, compilation and review engagements.
+- Distinguish among the performance requirements of preparation, compilation, and review engagements.